Early Childhood Education and Care (ECEC) in Denmark

 This collection of chapters on research in pedagogical practice is written by researchers and is supplemented with interviews on how their research contributes to the field of early childhood education in relation to various themes, e.g., play, gender, friendships, learning, inclusion of ethnic minorities, etc. It is aimed at practitioners and undergraduate students.

-Some of the most influential scholars in the field present a thorough description and analysis of the Scandinavian approach to ECE as one encompassing child perspectives as well as children’s perspectives both formally (in legislation) and informally (in practice).
+Some of the most influential scholars in the field present a thorough description and analysis of the Scandinavian approach to ECEC as one encompassing child perspectives as well as children’s perspectives both formally (in legislation) and informally (in practice).
 A new conceptualization of care is presented as well as a suggestion for a new research paradigm (see also Children’s Perspectives).

 Williams-Siegfredsen, Jane.
 2012.
 Understanding the Danish forest school approach: Early years education in practice.
 New York: Routledge.

-In this comprehensive overview of the Danish ECE system in theory and practice, the particularities related to the forest schools/nature kindergartens are explained and examined in detail.
+In this comprehensive overview of the Danish ECEC system in theory and practice, the particularities related to the forest schools/nature kindergartens are explained and examined in detail.
 Child-centered education programs in outdoor natural settings are examined and recommendations are offered, providing questions for reflection for both students and practitioners.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.